Is Sales, Customer Success & Account Management a Good Job Market in Minneapolis-St. Paul-Bloomington, MN-WI?

 Market rating: competitive | Confidence: Medium

-Best positioned: Mid-career account executives, account managers, and customer success managers who can show renewals or expansion results, CRM fluency, and AI-assisted workflow skill—and who are open to hybrid or on-site work in healthcare, tech, or finance—have the best odds.[11][5][12][13][14]
+Best positioned: The best odds belong to mid-career account executives, account managers, and customer success managers who can prove retention, expansion, or quota results and who are open to the mostly on-site or hybrid local mix.[17][23]

 What Changed Recently